mrshll1001/thesis/src/designing_accounting_tools.md

 + Were tagged so that anything added to this scrapbook had these tags on
 + Entries could be added to multiple scrapbooks, the idea being you could generate complex lists of tags very quickly without much effort by adding entries to multiple scrapbooks at once.
 + Ability to be colour coded, although notes indicate that the free-colour selection should have been more limited
++ originally called envelopes but had a distinctly "financial" feel to them

 #### Types of Entry